Bates, Stanes Geoffrey

 In August 1913 he returned to England and was appointed Adjutant to the North Somerset Yeomanry.
 He accompanied them to France in November 1914, and was wounded shortly afterwards at Vlamertinghe.

 He was killed instantaneously by a shell in the trenches near Bellewaarde Farm on May 13th, 1915, during the First Battle of Ypres and was buried amid a few trees behind the line held by the North Somerset Yeomanry.
-But his grave was lost, as his name is now on the Menin Gate.
+But his grave was lost, as his name is now on panel 5 of the Menin Gate.
 He is also commemorated on the war memorial of the parish church at Mells, along with Raymond Asquith.
 In the same church, to the right of the door, is an individual memorial.

 He was Mentioned in Despatches for his actions on the day of his death.